10 Facts About Hearing Loss

 Hearing loss facts are easy to come by, but hearing loss is a vast topic.
 It ranges from structure and function of the ear and ear protection, to hearing aids and assistive listening devices, and finally to the latest research on stem cell therapy.
 Below, you can find 10 important and interesting hearing loss facts that can help you understand this condition better.
 We offer you some guidance and insight, as well as useful tips and a look into the future of technical development and medical research.

 1. 7-10 years

 The average time for a person to take action and address their hearing loss from first noticing a hearing problem is about 7-10 years.
-For more information, we have an amazing infographic on hearing loss.
+Why not take action now and schedule a FREE audiology consultation?

 2. 10% of the population by 2031

 In the UK, there are around 10 million people with hearing loss.
 But, only 1.4 million out of 2 million hearing aids owners wear them regularly.
 Additionally, 4 million people could benefit from such a device.
 It is expected that by 2031, there will be around 14.5 million hard of hearing in the UK alone.
 Furthermore, about 10% of the population in the UK experience tinnitus (ringing or roaring in the ears).